NCarson/Postgres.jl/README.md

  Nullable("HI")
  Nullable(1.2)

-# columns are a lost faster to create
+# columns are a lot faster to create
 julia> result[:, 1]    # columns; also column(curs, 1)
 5-element DataArrays.DataArray{Int32,1}:
  1